 The currency, that stands first is called a base currency.
 Absolutely all operations are carried out with the base currency — for example, EURUSD.
 You sell or buy EUR for the USD that you have in your account.
 In case you have another currency in your account, for instance, you have a GBP account, to complete the transaction on EURUSD, automatic operation of pound-dollar conversion occurs, and a trader does not bear any costs and does not make any unnecessary actions.
 Everything is done automatically.

 The currency that is second in the currency pair is called a quoted currency.
 It is the expression of the base currency price.
 If EURUSD = 1.4000, this means that 1 EUR can be bought for 1.4 USD.
 The currency, that stands second shows the result of the ratio of two currencies to each other.
 This ratio is called a quotation.

-In the classic version, the quotation has a fourth decimal pricing format.* The minimal quotation change falls on the last digit and is called a point or a pip.
-For example, EURUSD changes from 1.4000 to 1.4001.
-This means that the rate of this currency rises by one pip.
-However, the fourth decimal pricing format is the feature of classic accounts only.
-NDD and ECN accounts have fifth decimal pricing format.* This allows you to monitor the changes of the quotations by fractional pips.
+In the classic version, the quotation has a fourth decimal pricing format.
+However, today, a fifth decimal pricing format is usually used.
+The minimal quotation change falls on the last digit and is called a point.
+For instance, EURUSD changes from 1.40000 to 1.40001.
+This means that the rate of this currency rises by one point.
+If the price changes from 1.40000 to 1.40010, it means the price move for 1 pip that is equal to 10 points.

-* In currency pairs with JPY, quotations are displayed in 2d decimal pricing (3d for NDD and ECN).
-For the USDJPY currency pair, the quotation will look like this: 84.85.
-If the rate rises to 84.86, this means that it increases by one point.
+In currency pairs with JPY, quotations are displayed in 2d decimal pricing (3d for NDD and ECN).
+For the USDJPY currency pair, the quotation will look like this: 84.850.
+If the rate rises to 84.860, this means that it increases by one pip that is equal to 10 points.